The Clinical UX Academy TM

 Also, note that many UX institutions do not offer an accredited course, including Nielson Norman Group, General Assembly and Career Foundry.

-No. And no training course can unless they provide jobs themselves.
+We can’t, and no training course can unless they provide jobs themselves.

-However, if you apply what is taught to you effectively, it is very possible you can get a job during the 12 months of doing the course.
+However, if you apply what is taught to you effectively, it is very possible you can get a job during the 12 months of doing the full course.

 Of course!